bloomberg/blazingmq/docs/docs/faqs/faq_general.md

 occurs in steady state but can occur in these scenarios:

 - A consumer crashes without confirming a message
-- A node in BlazingMQ backend crashes
+- A node in BlazingMQ back-end crashes
-- A node in BlazingMQ backend restarts gracefully
+- A node in BlazingMQ back-end restarts gracefully

 A consumer application must be able to handle duplicate delivery.